Downtown Mural Guide

 Rendevous Alley Mural

-This mural by Brandon Marshall can be found across From the entrance of the Rendevous (52 S 2nd St, Memphis, TN, 38103).
+This mural by Brandon Marshall is located across From the entrance of the Rendevous – 52 S 2nd St in Downtown Memphis.

 A Note For Hope

 This mural by Jeff Zimmerman is located on 195 Madison Ave.
 Jeff Zimmerman, assisted by Rhodes College students and CODA staff, painted an original, five-story high mural on the east side of the vacant building located at 195 Madison Avenue.
 Owned by Rhodes trustee Wilton “Chick” Hill, the mural is visible from the stands of the Memphis Redbirds stadium (Urban Art Commission).

 A piece by Greely Myatt is located on Adams Ave and N Front Street on the side of Memphis City Hall at 124 N Main Street.
 Artist Greely Myatt was commissioned to produce a decorative screen for the plaza at Memphis City Hall.
 Composed of recycled street signs, Myatt drew on his upbringing in the countryside of Mississippi for inspiration.
 (Urban Art Commission)